Team Expectations

 • Don’t Wear Polarizing Logos or Graphics

-T-shirts or jackets with sports teams, political statements, pop culture icons, or super expensive luxury brands are noticeable.
+T-shirts or jackets with sports teams, political statements, or pop culture icons, are noticeable.
 People may have various opinions about these topics.
 If it will distract or divide, don’t wear it.

 Don’t Wear Revealing Clothing